 Second Nature Climate Commitment

 On April 4, 2016, Cal State LA became a signatory member of Second Nature’s Climate Commitment.
 The Climate Commitment includes: 1) the publication of annual Greenhouse Gas (GHG) emissions inventories, 2) a campus-community resilience assessment, 3) active support of a joint campus-community task force, 4) development of a comprehensive Climate Action and Adaptation Plan, and 5) the annual evaluation of progress toward carbon neutrality with climate resilience goals.
 Cal State LA is committed to achieving operational carbon neutrality by 2040, full carbon neutrality by 2045, and to remain carbon neutral in perpetuity thereafter.
 Cal State LA is also committed to achieving climate resilience, by actively adapting to Los Angeles’s changing climate, with the completion of its strategic adaptation priorities by 2040.
 To learn more about the university's commitment to addressing climate change, see Cal State LA's 2019 Climate Action Plan and visit our Second Nature Reporting Profile.

 Cal State LA reports its sustainability efforts with the Association for the Advancement of Sustainability in Higher Education (AASHE) with their Sustainability Tracking, Assessment & Rating System™ (STARS®).
 STARS is a transparent, self-reporting framework for colleges and universities to measure their sustainability performance.
 Performance indicators and credit criteria is organized into four categories that span the breadth of higher education sustainability: Academics, Engagement, Operations, and Planning & Administration.
 On June 6, 2016, Cal State LA received a STARS Silver rating and the university's Hydrogen Research and Fueling Facility was highlighted in AASHE’s 2016 Sustainable Campus Index.
-To learn more about the university's sustainability achievements, see Cal State LA's 2019 STARS Report and 2016 STARS Report.
+To learn more about the university's sustainability achievements, see the Cal State LA's 2019 STARS Report and 2016 STARS Report.